holtgrewe/tracdox/trac-sphinx/source/Tutorial/BasicSequenceIO.rst

 -------------------------

 Now that you know how to read sequence files, writing them will come easy to you.
-We can open files for writing by giving ``seqan::SequenceStream::WRITE`` as the second parameter to the :dox:`SequenceStream#SequenceStream SequenceStream constructor`.
+We can open files for writing by giving ``seqan::SequenceStream::WRITE`` as the second parameter to the :dox:`SequenceStream::SequenceStream SequenceStream constructor`.
 Create a new SeqAn app ``basic_seq_io_example2`` in your sandbox and change the C++ file ``basic_seq_io_example2.cpp`` in this application to have the content below.
 This program already has all the bells and whistles for error checking.